 Dr. Yueh is Fellow in Economics at St Edmund Hall, Oxford University and Adjunct Professor of Economics at London Business School.
-She is Visiting Professor at LSE IDEAS, London School of Economics and Political Science's foreign policy think tank (from January 2019), Associate Fellow (Global Economy and Finance Department & U.S. and the Americas Programme) at Chatham House, and was Visiting Professor of Economics at Peking University.
+She is Visiting Professor at LSE IDEAS, London School of Economics and Political Science's foreign policy centre, Associate Fellow (Global Economy and Finance Department & U.S. and the Americas Programme) at Chatham House, and was Visiting Professor of Economics at Peking University.

 She is a TV and radio presenter, including for BBC Radio 4 and the World Service, as well as having fronted BBC TV series, such as The New Middle Class, Next Billionaires, and Working Lives.

 Dr. Yueh is Chair of the Royal Commonwealth Society and Non-Executive Director of Rentokil Initial as well as Trustee of the Coutts Foundation and Malaria No More UK.
-She serves on the Policy Committee of the Centre for Economic Performance (CEP) at the London School of Economics, and sits on the Advisory Board of The Official Monetary and Financial Institutions Forum (OMFIF).
-She is a Fellow (FRSA) of the Royal Society of Arts (RSA).
+She serves on the Policy Committee of the Centre for Economic Performance (CEP) at the London School of Economics and is a Fellow (FRSA) of the Royal Society of Arts (RSA).

 She is a widely published author and Editor of the Routledge Economic Growth and Development book series.
 Her latest book, The Great Economists: How Their Ideas Can Help Us Today is published by Viking/ Penguin Random House (The Times's Best Business Books of the Year) and What Would the Great Economists Do?
 How Twelve Brilliant Minds Would Solve Today's Biggest Problems (Newsweek's Best Books of the Year (so far)) by Picador/ Macmillan in the U.S. She is represented by Janklow & Nesbit.